Sumico/ttp/docs/source/Match Variables/Functions.rst

 ------------------------------------------------------------------------------
 ``{{ name | set('var_set_value') }}``

-* var_set_value (mandatory) - string to set as a value for variable, can be a tring or a name of template variable.
+* var_set_value (mandatory) - string to set as a value for variable, can be a name of template variable.

-Not all configuration statements have variables or values associated with them, but rather serve as an indicator if particular feature disabled or enabled, to match such a cases *set* function can be used.
+Not all configuration statements have variables or values associated with them, but can serve as an indicator if particular feature disabled or enabled, to match such a cases *set* function can be used.
 This function allows to assign "var_set_value" to match variable, "var_set_value" considered to be a reference to template variable name, if no template variable with "var_set_value" found, "var_set_value" itself will be assigned to match variable.

-**Example**
+It is also possible to use *set* function to introduce arbitrary key-value pairs in match result if set function used without any text in front of it.

+**Example-1**

+Conditional set function - set only will be invoked in case if preceding line matched.
+In below example " switchport trunk encapsulation dot1q" line will be searched for, if found then "encap" variable will have "dot1q" value set.

 Data
 ::